-The liquidity position has considerably strengthened by the committed line provided by the parent Bank, where ABUK can draw the funds to the extent of \$120m at any point and in required currency (EUR/GBP/USD) during the wind-down period.
+Bank has been maintaining the funds in Bank of England reserve account to the extent of outstanding retail deposits, which ensures that there is sufficient liquid assets to meet prepayment in the event of reverting to wind-down from Entity Sale process.
+Further, the liquidity position has considerably strengthened by the committed line provided by the parent Bank, where ABUK can draw the funds to the extent of \$120m at any point and in required currency (EUR/GBP/USD) during the entity sale period.